angr/angr-doc/README.md

 | ------------ | ------------------ |
 | subs R2, R2, #8 | t0 = GET:I32(16)<br>t1 = 0x8:I32<br>t3 = Sub32(t0,t1)<br>PUT(16) = t3<br>PUT(68) = 0x59FC8:I32 |

-We use a library called [PyVEX]{https://git.seclab.cs.ucsb.edu/gitlab/angr/pyvex} that exposes VEX into Python.
+We use a library called PyVEX (https://git.seclab.cs.ucsb.edu/gitlab/angr/pyvex) that exposes VEX into Python.
 Now that you understand VEX, you can actually play with some VEX in angr:

 ```
 # translate a basic block starting at an address